Looking for Youth Vision Eye Care ?

 Oral Hygiene

-It is also important to practice good oral hygiene after tooth removal.
-Be sure to brush your teeth twice a day and floss once a day.
+Good oral hygiene is essential after wisdom tooth removal.
+Brush your teeth twice a day and floss once a day.
 Be careful around the surgical site and avoid brushing too vigorously.
 If you have stitches, be sure to brush gently around them.
-You should also rinse your mouth with salt water several times a day.
-(To make salt water, mix 1 teaspoon of salt with 8 ounces of warm water to make salt water.)

 Risks

-While wisdom tooth removal is a very common procedure, there are always risks of complications associated with any surgery.
+While wisdom tooth removal is a very common procedure, there are always risks associated with any surgery.
 Some of the risks may include the following:

 • Bleeding: As with any surgery, there is a risk of bleeding.
 Monitor the gauze placed over the surgical site and replace it as needed.
 If you see continuous bleeding, contact your dentist or oral surgeon.